Experimentation

 After the submission deadline has passed every jury member will score each case entry on a 5 star rating scale (besides cases of friends, family, collegues and clients).
 The best scoring cases will become nominated as finalists and will be interviewed in-depth about their award entry.
 Based upon the extra information from the interview, the jury will select the winner among the nominees in all categories.
 The winners will be announced during the broadcast of May 23rd, 6 pm UTC - 8.30 pm UTC.Question on this selection process: please use our contact form.

-May 23rd 2024 live broadcast
+May 23rd 2024 live recording

 This broadcast has 120+ minutes of keynotes, interviews and winners